Women: How heart smart are you?

-CVD is not limited to older populations, but is being diagnosed in younger and younger populations.
+CVD is not limited to older populations and is being diagnosed in younger populations.

 Many children who are overweight or obese are being diagnosed with altered blood lipids, hardening of arteries, and hypertension: all associated with increased risk of heart disease.

 In Canada, one third of children ages 5 - 17 are overweight or obese and while some children may be diagnosed with heart disease, many children go undiagnosed.

 Young women (and men) may enter adult hood with the beginnings of heart disease.